koviubi56/handy-potato/hp1.md

 - f-strings SHOULD be used instead of "{}".format() and "" + x + "".
 In f-strings `{x!r}` (and others) MUST be used instead of `{repr(x)}`.

 - Too broad `except`s SHOULD NOT be used, unless reasonable (because there are situations where you do need it).

+- The code SHOULD have comments.
+Older codes that don't have enough/good comments SHOULD be updated.

+#### Variable names

+- Per PEP 8 names (variable, function, file, ...)
+MUST use snake_case; class names MUST use CapWords (CamelCase).

 #### Docstrings